emdupre/core-git-course/_episodes/02-history.md

 {: .output}

 then we see that our `common` directory is gone.
-But, rest easy, while it's gone from our working directory, it's still in our repository.
+But, rest easy, while it's gone from our working directory, it's still in our repository!
 We can jump back to the latest commit by doing:

 ~~~